AlexsLemonade/scpca-downstream-analyses/README.md

 The `_processed_sce.rds` file is the [RDS file](https://rstudio-education.github.io/hopr/dataio.html#saving-r-files) that contains the final processed `SingleCellExperiment` object (which contains the filtered, normalized data and clustering results).
 Clustering results can be found in the [`colData`](https://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html#handling-metadata) of the `SingleCellExperiment` object, stored in a metadata column named using the associated clustering type and nearest neighbours values.
-For example, if using the default values, you would grab the clustering results using the following command after loading the RDS file into R as an object named `processed_sce`:

-`colData(processed_sce)$louvain_10`
+For example, if using the default values of Louvain clustering with a nearest neighbors parameter of 10, the column name would be `louvain_10` and can be accessed using `colData(sce)$louvain_10`.

 The `_core_analysis_report.html` file is the [html file](https://bookdown.org/yihui/rmarkdown/html-document.html#html-document) that contains the summary report of the filtering, dimensionality reduction, and clustering results associated with the processed `SingleCellExperiment` object.